-

 tart (plural tarts)

-- A type of small open pie, or piece of pastry, containing jelly or conserve; a sort of fruit pie.
+- A type of small open pie, or piece of pastry, now typically containing jelly (US) / jam (UK) or conserve, or sometimes other fillings (chocolate, custard, egg, butter, historically even meat or other savory fillings).

 Derived terms